Mark-Ma-1988/PhotoSolution/README.md

 ![Swift](https://img.shields.io/badge/%20in-swift%204.2-orange.svg)

 ## Features
-- Take photo
-- Pick multiple images (you can set maximum amount) from the local photo library
+- Take photo andPick multiple images (you can set maximum amount) from the local photo library
 - Support both Objective-C and Swift
 - Browse all the albums
 - View, expand and edit an image in its original size